 - Sharp high pitched which stops and starts.

 - Loud gaspy snoring followed by silence and lack of breath, then a loud gasp, usually caused by sleep apnea.

 Symptoms of living with loud snoring

-Living with someone who is continually snoring can be exhausting and incredibly frustrating, it can affect their partner in many ways due to lack of sleep, including,
+Sleeping with someone who is continually snoring can be exhausting and incredibly frustrating, you spend your nights wondering how to get to sleep when someone is snoring, it can be difficult to know how to ignore snoring sounds and it can affect you in many ways due to lack of sleep, including,

 - Excessive fatigue